Investment in R-NAV, LLC

 |6 Months Ended|

 |Investment in R-NAV, LLC||

 Navidea’s investment in R-NAV was being accounted for using the equity method of accounting.
-In accordance with current accounting guidance, the Company's initial contributions of cash and note payable totaling $1.0 million were allocated between the investment in R-NAV and the call option on TcRA based on the relative fair values of the assets.
-As a result, we recorded an initial equity investment in R-NAV of $727,000 and a call option asset of $273,000 as non-current assets at the time of the initial investment.
-Navidea's equity in the loss of R-NAV was $15,159, $305,253 and $523,809 for the years ended December 31, 2016, 2015 and 2014, respectively.
+Navidea’s equity in the loss of R-NAV was $15,159 and $268,432, respectively, for the six-month periods ended June 30, 2016 and 2015.
 Navidea’s equity in the loss of R-NAV exceeded our initial investment in R-NAV.
-As such, the carrying value of the Company’s investment in R-NAV was $0 as of May 31, 2016.
+As such, the carrying value of the Company’s investment in R-NAV was $0 as of the date of termination.

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.

 Reference 1: http://www.xbrl.org/2003/role/presentationRef